lhbikos/ReC_Psychometrics/docs/index.md

 The inspiration for training materials that re*center statistics and research methods came from the [Academics for Black Survival and Wellness Initiative](https://www.academics4blacklives.com/).
 This project, co-founded by Della V. Mosley, Ph.D., and Pearis L. Bellamy, M.S., made clear the necessity and urgency for change in higher education and the profession of psychology.

 At very practical levels, I am indebted to SPU's Library, and more specifically, SPU's Education, Technology, and Media Department.
 Assistant Dean for Instructional Design and Emerging Technologies, R. John Robertson, MSc, MCS, has offered unlimited consultation, support, and connection.
-Senior Instructional Designer in Graphics & Illustrations, Dominic Wilkinson, designed the logo and bookcover.
+Senior Instructional Designer in Graphics & Illustrations, Dominic Wilkinson, designed the logo and book cover.
 Psychology and Scholarly Communications Librarian, Kristin Hoffman, MLIS, has provided consultation on topics ranging from OERS to citations.
-I am alo indebted to Associate Vice President, Teaching and Learning at Kwantlen Polytechnic University, Rajiv Jhangiani, PhD.
-Dr. Jhangiani's text [-@jhangiani_research_2019] was the first OER I ever used and I was grateful for his encouraging conversation.
+I am also indebted to Associate Vice President, Teaching and Learning at Kwantlen Polytechnic University, Rajiv Jhangiani, PhD.
+Dr. Jhangiani's text [-@jhangiani_research_2019] was the first OER I ever used, and I was grateful for his encouraging conversation.

+Throughout the ReCentering Psych Stats series, students (both paid and volunteer) have served as editorial assistants in copyediting the text and correcting the text captions.
+In the Psychometrics volume, these have included Layla Hakim and Kelly Ng.

 Financial support for this project has been provided the following: